aboveStars/apidon-bridge/orcun/README.md

 *model_path_url: The URL where the model file is located.*
 *model_extension: The extension of the model file.*
 *image_url: The URL of the image you wish to classify.*

+In the headers:
+*'Authorization' : example api key*

 To make predictions on *pretrained tensorflow and pytorch classification* models, you should send a POST request to another endpoint.
 Pretrained model endpoint: *http://127.0.0.1:8000/pretrained_tensorflow_classify*